-In 2014, the Council of the District of Columbia created the New Columbia Statehood Commission to coordinate the District's statehood initiatives.
-The Commission is an independent agency within DC government providing support to the Statehood Congressional Delegation in promoting statehood and voting rights to the District.
+In 2014, the New Columbia Statehood Commission was created to coordinate DC's statehood initiatives.
+The Commission provides support to the shadow Congressional Delegation in promoting statehood for DC and voting rights for DC residents.
 The Commission is comprised of Mayor Muriel Bowser, Council Chairman Phil Mendelson, Senators Paul Strauss and Michael D. Brown, and Representative Franklin Garcia.
-The Commission met twice in 2015 (see information about the first Commission meeting and select here for information about the second meeting).
-In 2016, the Commission held four official meetings, four Constitutional Town Halls, a three-day Constitutional Convention, and organized numerous other meetings with activists and volunteers.
-The Commission will continue to work for statehood and hold meetings in 2017.

-The Office for the New Columbia Statehood Commission and Congressional Delegation is currently located in the historic John A. Wilson Building at:
+The Office for the New Columbia Statehood Commission is located in the John A. Wilson Building at:

 1350 Pennsylvania Avenue, NW

 Washington, DC 20004